 My primary research field is environmental economics, with a broad interest in applied microeconomics and the fields of labor economics, public economics, and behavioral economics.

-In current work, I examine the learning process that economic agents use to update their belief of an uncertain and infrequently observed event.
+In a recently published paper, I examine the learning process that economic agents use to update their belief of an uncertain and infrequently observed event.
 I use data on the purchase of flood insurance in the US to test whether homeowners incorporate all available flooding information when updating their expectation of a future flood.
-I conclude that a homeowner learning model that allows homeowners to discount past information, possibly due to “forgetting”, is most consistent with observed insurance take-up.
+I conclude that a homeowner learning model that allows homeowners to discount past information, possibly due to “forgetting,” is most consistent with observed insurance take-up.
 I also provide evidence that local television news is an important source of information for homeowners not directly affected by a flood.